 - Ability to be discreet and keep information confidential

 - Extra spending money

-- Improved knowledge of subject matter; serves as review for USMLE
+- Enhanced knowledge of subject matter and review for USMLE

 Priority for tutoring services is based on a student’s level of need and consideration of a student’s status in regard to the Academic Achievement Policy.
 Students experiencing greater difficulty in coursework typically receive first priority for tutoring.